 To cherish his memory, Stephen leaves his mother, Deborah F. Williams, New Haven, Connecticut; four children: Shaquanna Baldwin, Ansonia, Connecticut, Stevie Baldwin and Sean Williams, both of Charlotte, North Carolina and Jacqui Williams, Meriden, Connecticut; two beloved grandchildren; three sisters: JoCelyn (Jonathan) Roundtree, Kannapolis, North Carolina, Krystal Williams and Jamila Williams, both of New Haven; maternal aunts: Gloria Stewart, Diane Stewart and Carol Stewart; maternal uncles: Anthony Stewart and Allen Stewart; paternal aunts: Gertrude (Jimmy) Brown, Christine Greene, Dorothy Roach, Ramona (Russell) Smith, Barbara Pitts, and Nancy Samuel; paternal uncles: Ronald Samuel and Randolph Samuel; four nieces; three nephews; a host of other relatives, close friends and former wife, Valorie Williams, who he shared thirty years of marriage.

-in memory of Stephen Jerome "Stezo" Williams, Sr., please visit our floral store.
+To send flowers to the family or plant a tree in memory of Stephen Jerome "Stezo" Williams, Sr., please visit our floral store.